RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 Continue this scan to the left until you reach the end of your range of motion, and then reverse direction.
-Doing the same object by object scan, rotate your head all the way to the right, as far as is comfortable.
-Keep going back and forth until you feel more grounded, less dissociated, calmer, less anxious or whatever caused you do the scan in the first place.
+Doing the same object by object scan, now rotate your head all the way to the right as far as is comfortable.
+Keep going back and forth until you feel more grounded, less dissociated, calmer, or less anxious.
+The goal is to ease whatever discomfort caused you to do the scan in the first place.

 ### EMDR